-West Union Elementary School’s courtyard is getting a makeover!
+West Union Elementary School’s courtyard got a makeover!

-This Hillsboro school will soon boast a permaculture-based garden containing several raised beds, improved pollinator habitat, and rainwater collection features.
-Thanks to dedicated parent volunteers, West Union Elementary students will plant and tend to annual crops while honing their ecological observation skills as their garden springs to life.
+This Hillsboro school now boasts a permaculture-based garden containing several raised beds, improved pollinator habitat, and rainwater collection features.
+Under the guidance of dedicated parent volunteers, West Union Elementary students plant and tend to annual crops while honing their ecological observation skills as their garden springs to life.

 The parents who made it happen: